 Interactive Gambling Act Amendment

 The amendment to the IGA has resulted in several key changes to the legal gaming environment in Australia.
 Most importantly, any activity not specifically regulated is now considered illegal for operators.
-This means gaming sites offering online poker and casino now violate the law.
+This means gaming sites offering online poker and casino games now violate the law.

 Internet Blocking of Unlicensed Operators